blankly-finance/blankly/README.md

 ## Bugs

-Please report any bugs or issues on the Github's Issues page.
+Please report any bugs or issues on the GitHub's Issues page.

 ## Disclaimer